 - nosilec: Danijel Skočaj

 Practical part of the course is in the form of programming assignments, solving problems, and web quizzes.
 Assistant is available for consultations.
-The grade of practical work is a summary of assignment grades, where each assignment has to be finished on time and graded with at least 50% of points.
-The precondition for passing practical work is achieving at least 50% of points in web quizzes.
+The grade of practical work is the sum of grades for three assignment (to be submitted during the semester), where each assignment has to be finished on time and graded with at least 50% of points.
+The precondition for passing the practical work is achieving at least 50% of points in web quizzes.